In section: Professional

 British Scientists have developed a new £10 test that gives advance warning of post-natal depression for pregnant women.

 A new BiB study, published in the Lancet, finds that marriage between first cousins can more than double the risk of giving birth to a baby with a 'congenital anomaly'.

 As of next year, the number of two-year-olds entitled to free childcare will double.
 Families on less than £16,190 a year on working tax credits will be eligible as it is extended to 260,000 children.

-In response to the Journal of Medical Ethics report on home births, Elizabeth Duff, Senior Policy Adviser, NCT says:
+In response to new NICE guidance on home births and co-sleeping, Elizabeth Duff, Senior Policy Adviser, NCT, said:

 In response to the NSPCC’s ‘Coping with Crying’ film, Belinda Phipps, Chief Executive, NCT, says: